Laugharne/solana_summer_fellowship_2024/README.md

 From Gaming to NFTs, and DeFi to DAO tooling, weeks will be centred around a theme, and there will be guided quests, exercises, and a Q&A session by an expert in that space, helping fellows not only build but get exposure to open opportunities in the space.

-The fellowship ends with a Demo Day, which brings an opportunity to receive grants, funding, or otherwise work with the hottest projects in the Solana ecosystem.
+The fellowship ends with a **Demo Day**, which brings an opportunity to receive grants, funding, or otherwise work with the hottest projects in the Solana ecosystem.

 --------